 Our Fine Captains are on the deck to serve!

 We are a team of hard-working staff that manages the internals of Aclevo.
 We make sure that you get the best content when they want it, how they want it.
 We also make sure that our members serve those who need support and need advocating in this oppressed world we live in.
 We're the people to contact in case of any issues that arise.

 Reasonably Selenium is the CEO and Founder of Aclevo.
 His job is to make sure everyone is happy and successful and helps people whenever they need him for things.

 Dottanarus is the Executive Vice President and one of the board members at Aclevo.
-She currentlys own the Covale divison, and also helps make sure everyone is happy and having fun, while helping the Executive President out.
+He helps make sure everyone is happy and having fun, while helping the Executive President out.